factor-hmc/book/src/about/online-platform/interpreter/future.md

   the quotation to actually define `add1`.

-  Of course, it could be argued that this method allows for some interesting behavior as well--but it is confusing and certainly doesn't match the expected Factor behavior.
+  Of course, it could be argued that this method allows for some interesting behavior as well, but it is confusing and certainly doesn't match the expected Factor behavior.
 So it should be changed.
 Presumably, fixing parsing (see the first bullet point) and adding parsing words would fix this issue as well.